 The set of the saw– the distance that the sawtooth is bent away from the saw blade – makes your cuts slightly wider than the blade itself, which is important to keep your saw from getting bound up while cutting.
 The set on the GreatNeck N2610 is a little aggressive, so your cuts will be a little wider than with other saws.

 Best of all, the American-made GreatNeck N2610 comes with a lifetime warranty, which inspires confidence in the product.

-All in all, we think that this is the best hand saw of 2020.
+All in all, we think that this is the best hand saw for wood working this year.

 2. BLACK+DECKER PHS550B Hand Saw – Best Electric